- Developmental Centers Home Page

 Services--A person-centered planning approach is utilized, involving the resident and the parents or other appropriate family members or legal representatives, developmental center and regional center staff, to identify and meet service and treatment needs of the residents.
 Services are designed to include activities that involve all aspects of daily living including residential services through skill training, specialized medical and dental health-care, physical/occupational/speech therapies and language development, to leisure and recreational opportunities.
 In addition, residents under age 22 attend school either in the community or in DC/CF classes.
 Adults participate in a wide variety of vocational and skill-development programs both at the DC and/or in the local community.

-Admission and Transition--Admission to one of these facilities requires a court order and is based on a formal determination that the DC/CF is the most appropriate residential setting available to insure the individual's health and safety.
-Referrals for admission are made through the 21 Regional Centers located throughout the State of California.
-Regional Resource Development Projects at each DC also play an important role in assisting in activities related to admissions, transition planning, deflection, and resource development.
+Admission and Transition--The DC system provides intensive services to individuals who require a level of service and support that is not available in other settings.
+All new admissions are restricted to Porterville's Secure Treatment Program and the acute crisis centers at Sonoma and Fairview, require a court order, and are based on a formal determination that the DC/CF is the only residential setting available to insure the individual's health and safety.
+Referrals for admission are made through the 21 regional centers located throughout the State of California.
+Regional Resource Development Projects (RRDP) at each DC also play an important role in assisting in activities related to admissions, transition planning, deflection, and resource development.

-Developmental Centers Initiatives--Over the past few years, a changing population within each of the developmental centers and community facility (DC/CF) as residents continue to transition into community settings and fewer consumers are admitted into a state operated facility.
+The past few years have realized a changing population within each of the DCs as residents continue to transition into community settings and fewer consumers are admitted into state-operated facilities.
 This change in population requires adjustments in both service delivery needs and staff support needs.
-In response to these changing needs the DCD has developed a number of initiatives underway to improve and expand on the delivery of services while continually assessing the needs of the population.
+In response to changing needs and input received from both internal and external reviews including the DC Task Force, Department of Public Health (CDPH), and DC quality improvement information, the Department has implemented a series of initiatives to improve and expand on the delivery of services while continually assessing the needs of the population.
+These initiatives cover several service delivery areas directly related to consumer care and treatment and/or indirectly impacting consumer services.
+These initiatives include: